 \subsection{System Model}

+We consider a service provider (SP) that rents heterogeneous GPU instances from a public cloud platform to serve LLM inference workloads over a scheduling horizon $\Delta_T$, expressed in hours so that the per-hour GPU-rental and storage prices accrue over the horizon (e.g., the rental term scales as $\Delta_T p_k^c y_{j,k}$); we take $\Delta_T\!=\!24$\,h in our experiments.
+Let $i\in\mathcal{I}$ index query types, $j\in\mathcal{J}$ index foundation models, and $k\in\mathcal{K}$ index GPU resource tiers.
+Table~\ref{tab:notation} summarizes the notation used in this paper.
+Fig.~\ref{fig:LLM_model} illustrates the system architecture.
+We first describe the four model components (queries, foundation models, GPU resource tiers, and parallelism) and then the two-phase delay model that ties them together; decision variables are formalized in Section~\ref{sec:opt}.

+\textbf{\textit{Fixed deployment within an epoch.}} We treat each scheduling horizon $\Delta_T$ as one optimization epoch: the deployment variables (model placement, GPU provisioning, and TP/PP configuration) are held \emph{fixed} for the epoch, while routing adapts within the deployed configuration.
+This reflects operational practice: changing a deployment incurs non-negligible overhead, e.g., model loading, weight resharding, KV-cache invalidation, and serving-engine synchronization, so frequent reprovisioning within an epoch is not economical even when the planner itself is fast.
+Deployment is therefore re-optimized only at epoch boundaries, and the epoch length $\Delta_T$ is an operator-tunable parameter (in hours) that can be shortened or lengthened to match observed demand variability; Section~\ref{sec:rolling} studies a rolling variant that re-optimizes the deployment at a representative 5-minute \emph{cadence} within a fixed $\Delta_T\!=\!24$\,h horizon, rather than shortening $\Delta_T$ itself.

-We consider a service provider (SP) that rents heterogeneous GPU instances from a cloud platform to serve LLM inference workloads over a planning horizon $\Delta_T$.
-Users submit inference requests that are classified into $I$ distinct query types $i \in \mathcal{I}$ (e.g., summarization, code generation, translation), each characterized by an arrival rate $\lambda_i$ (queries/hour), an average input length of $h_i$ tokens, and an expected output length of $f_i$ tokens.
-The aggregate token count per query is $r_i = h_i + f_i$.
+\textbf{\textit{1) Query types.}} Users submit inference requests that the SP classifies into $I$ distinct query types, such as summarization, code generation, translation, math solving, image generation, and video generation.
+Query type $i$ is characterized by: (a)~an arrival rate $\lambda_i$ (queries/hour), the time-average rate at which type-$i$ requests arrive over the scheduling horizon; (b)~an average input length $h_i$ (tokens); and (c)~an expected output length $f_i$ (tokens).
+The total token count per query is $r_i \!=\! h_i + f_i$.